How lovely it is always to sing praises to God, to praise him with our voices, to behold the glory of God, to sing down the Shekinah of God.

 Fourthly, a good chorister must be regular at rehearsals.
 Music is dynamic and keeps improving, on daily basis, good music is been released and you can keep yourself abreast with such by coming to rehearsals so that you can practice.

 Remember that practice makes one perfect.
 A good chorister must be ready to sacrifice for that talent; a good chorister must be prepared to always refine his or her talent by being abreast with the happenings; that is learning new songs to help thrill the audience.

 Also, a good chorister comes to rehearsals on time, this is because time is money and it is un-courteous that one has a history of coming to rehearsals very late, for keeping others waiting because if everyone starts coming late, it simply means that rehearsal will end very late and sometimes nothing much can be achieved

 Lastly, a good chorister must have this spirit of kinship, must have team spirit.
-Success in a choir is not a one man thing, rather all hands must be on deck, and there should be a kind of harmony among choristers that should be promoted by all.
-The choir should be a heaven.
+Success in a choir is not a one-man thing, rather all hands must be on deck, and there should be a kind of harmony among choristers that should be promoted by all.
+The choir should be in heaven.

 BY AKUBUO CHIGAEMEZU